End-to-End Examples#

 Variable x is embedded as qubit 30 and y as 31.

 Next, format the biases as shown in the Submit Problems section.
-For less simple examples you will likely need to develop encoding functions similar to those of Ocean’s cloud client.
+For less simple examples you will likely need to develop encoding functions similar to those of Ocean software’s cloud client package.

 >>> lin_vec = len(qubits)*[float('nan')]